petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/auto-scaling.md

 -Xms4096m -Xmx12288m
 ```

-The recommended configuration is to set the `-Xms` flag using 25% of the available memory, and to set the `-Xmx` flag using 75% of the available memory.
-See this table for reference on recommended values, for different levels of memory available to your `liferay` service:
+The recommended configuration is to set the `-Xms` flag using 25% of the available memory, and to set the `-Xmx` flag using 75% of the available memory. *Make sure to set your `-Xmx` value lower than the service's total available memory* to avoid errors when other processes in the container require more memory.

+Here are some recommended configurations for different levels of memory available to your `liferay` service:

 | **Available Memory** | **Recommended LIFERAY_JAVA_OPTS** |
 | :--- | :--- |